Home » Himalayan Snowcock Hunting » Himalayan Snowcock (Tetraogallus himalayensis) – A Non-Native Game Bird

-The Mysterious Mountain Bird from the Himalayas
+The Mysterious Mountain Bird from the Himalayas replanted in the Ruby Mountains of Nevada known as a snowcock

 There aren’t many birds that can stand up to the rough conditions that high alpine meadows and mountain slopes offer, but the Himalayan snowcock (Tetraogallus himalayensis) is a champion among them.
 These tenacious birds were introduced to the mountains of northeast Nevada in 1963 from their native range in the Himalayan Mountains (The Cornell Lab of Ornithology, 2018).
 However, the population wasn’t fully established until the 1980s.
 Like another introduced bird, the chukar, the snowcock is more than capable of thriving in areas where most hunters and birders are reluctant to venture.
 Read on to learn more about this fascinating exotic game bird.

-Description and Life History of the Himalayan Snowcock
+Description and life history of the Himalayan Snowcock

-The Himalayan snowcock is an unusual and pretty bird.
+The Himalayan Snowcock is an unusual and pretty bird.
 They are quite large for game birds, weighing between 4 and 7 pounds and measuring about 22 to 29 inches in length (Nevada Department of Wildlife, 2018).
 Their feathers are generally gray, white, and tan.
 The wings have white and gray stripes running along them and their heads have white and chestnut-tan stripes or blotches.
 The back and tail feathers tend towards brown.
 Its bill can be dark gray in color, but their legs vary from light pink to orange-yellow.
 Males and females look similar with the exception that males are larger (ibid).

 Himalayan snowcock nests consist of a simple depression scraped into the ground (National Audubon Society, 2018).
 The nest site should be sheltered from the wind by some kind of structure like bunches of grass or rocks.
 On average, females lay four to six buff or gray eggs spotted with rust colored dots.
 The female then incubates them for about four weeks until they hatch.
 Although the chicks are precocial (they can immediately leave the nest to find their own food), they are tended by both the male and female for a few more weeks (ibid).
 Family groups may stick together throughout the fall hunting season and some of the winter.